 Are there public restrooms at the Oberlin Heritage Center?

 Visitors should plan to use the restroom before visiting the Oberlin Heritage Center.
-We do have minimal restroom facilities that are not fully accessible.
+We have minimal restroom facilities that are not accessible to individuals using wheelchairs.

 Are your tours wheelchair accessible?